 |Sixth through Twelfth Grade||$28,090|

-Tuition and Fees include lunch, academic activity fees for all students, and technology resources.
-Students in pre-first through second grade have the use of iPads, while students in grades 3-12 use MacBooks.
+Tuition and fees include lunch, academic activity fees for all students, and technology resources.
+Students in pre-first through second grade have the use of iPads, while students in grades three through twelve use MacBooks.
 Book fees also include any software licensing fees for specific courses.
 While included for Lower School students, books typically average $350 to $400 for Middle School students and $450 to $600 for Upper School students.